In Cart

 If you follow this number, you will be good to go.
 Riding with your tire pressure too low can lead to pinch flats.
 Pinch flats happen when you hit a bump with an underinflated tire and the tube gets pinched between rim and tire casing.
 The tube tears in two spots and looks like a snake bite.
 Conversely, riding with too much pressure can result in poor traction, and may make the ride feel bumpy and harsh.

 Need a new tube for your tire?
 We’ve got just what you’re looking for.
-Shop now

 Pro Tip: Different styles of bikes and tires have different recommended PSI ranges.